deadc0de6/catcli/README.md

   * Index any directories in a catalog
   * Ability to search for files by name in the catalog
   * Ability to navigate through indexed data à la `ls`
+  * Handle archive files and index their content
   * Save catalog to json for easy versioning with git
   * Command line interface FTW
   * Store files and folders sizes